 - Are you going to use incense sticks?
 If the answer is yes, you can pass the sticks all over the place with your hands without an incense burner.

-- If you are going to use incense in grains you can use an incense burner to let the grains burn naturally and safely.
+- If you use incense in grains, you can use an incense burner to let the grains burn naturally and safely.

 DIY Project: How to make your own incense burners with just a few ingredients!